Dr. Denim takes a fact-based approach to sustainability and applies the following principles:

 Dr. Denim uses low-density polythene plastic bags and with recycling symbol PE-LD and which are BHT-free as well as free of polyvinylchloride to protect products during transportation.

 These polybags are biodegradable, but it takes time.
 Therefore, they should never be littered openly.
 Please always dispose of plastic in appropriate recycling bins.
-Fast-decomposing bags currently decompose too quickly – even before the product may be sold, which spoils the product.
-Therefore, it is for Dr. Denim currently not viable to change into such plastic bags, because the footprint of spoiled garments is worse using a low-density polythene bag and recycling the bag after use.
+Compostable bags currently decompose too quickly – even before the product may be sold, which spoils the product.
+Therefore, it's currently not viable for us to change into such plastic bags, because the footprint of spoiled garments is worse using a low-density polythene bag and recycling the bag after use.

 Dr. Denim uses acrylic based low-density polyethylene tape to seal cartons.

 Cartons used for inbound shipping are re-used for export purposes to further minimize the use of packaging material.

 Would you like to know more?

 Do you know something you think we ought to know about that could potentially improve our work towards sustainability?